hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/DefineDiffractionExpFrame.rst

 .. image:: images/define_experiment_frame_energy.png
     :align: left

-The beamline energy can either be copied from the pyFAI calibration tool (a warning will pop up if this option has been selected but no pyFAI calibration is active) or the user can update the values for either the X-ray energy (in keV) or the wavelength (in A).
+The beamline energy can either be copied from the pyFAI calibration tool (see :ref:`copy_from calibration`) or the user can update the values for either the X-ray energy (in keV) or the wavelength (in A).
 Updating either of these values will also modify the other value to keep them consistent.

 Detector
 ^^^^^^^^